 - Neurological problems.

 So does your Chihuahua’s tongue hang out?
-Kilo’s does some of the time since she is missing a few teeth but she is still able to pull it back in.
+My 4 current pups are too young to deal with this but my previous chi Kilo’s tongue did some of the time since she was missing a few teeth but she was still able to pull it back in.